FUNDAMENTALS A Complete Guide for Beginners

 Installing Docker on Ubuntu

-Although your Ubuntu repository contains a docker package, but it may not be up to date.
+Although your Ubuntu repository contains a docker package, it may not be up to date.
 Therefore, to get the latest version I will download the docker package from the docker repository and install it on my system.
-Follow the instructions below to install the latest docker package.
+Follow the steps below to install the latest docker package.

 sudo apt update